I Tried 'Hand Slugging' & It Made A Huge Difference To My Dry Skin

 Advertisement

 With that in mind, I swerved Jessie's hack and copied Sarah's instead.
 If you're into skincare, chances are you have these products lying around at home already.
-On damp hands, I applied a couple of drops of Alpha-H Hyaluronic 8 Serum, £38, which I use on my face every morning and evening.
-I've never met a hyaluronic acid serum I didn't like so if you'd rather spend less, try The Ordinary's Hyaluronic Acid 2% + B5, £6.50, or Q+A's Hyaluronic Acid Facial Serum, £6.50.
+On damp hands, I applied a couple of drops of Alpha-H Hyaluronic 8 Serum, $79.95, which I use on my face every morning and evening.
+I've never met a hyaluronic acid serum I didn't like so if you'd rather spend less, try The Ordinary's Hyaluronic Acid 2% + B5, $23.10.
 Equally, go for Sarah's very affordable option.

 Advertisement